 SANDING: 120-150 grit on bare wood.
 It is otional to sand stains before topcoating.

 COATS: Normally 1-2 (additional coats can be applied to deepen color).

 TOPCOAT: Use Gel Satin Topcoat or Arm-R-Seal.
-You can also use waterbased High Performance, but wait 72 hours before applying when changing from oil to water based finishes.
+You can also use waterbased High Performance or Flat Out Flat, but wait 72 hours before applying when changing from oil to water based finishes.